-The schematic diagram for this transverter, in Figure 19, is similar to the others: LO input at 720 MHz from the common oscillator, an LO multiplier and amplifier, a mixer, and amplifiers for transmit and receive.
+The schematic diagram for this transverter, in Figure 18, is similar to the others: LO input at 720 MHz from the common oscillator, an LO multiplier and amplifier, a mixer, and amplifiers for transmit and receive.
 Filters are 3-section printed hairpin filters rather than pipe-caps; the printed filters have a bit more loss, but don't require any tuning.
 Anyway, pipe-cap type filters would have to be nearly 2 inches high, assembled out of bits of pipe - the simplicity would be lost.

-Figure 19 - Schematic Diagram of 1296 MHz Transverter
+Figure 18 - Schematic Diagram of 1296 MHz Transverter

 The transverter fits the Miniboard size limit from ExpressPCB, but there is only room for one LO filter and one RF filter.
-Figure 20 is a photo of a complete transverter board.
-Assembly is not difficult, and no tuneup is required - it just works.
-There is adequate LO power for the mixer, and drive for the LO multiplier is not critical - a reduction of 6 dB in drive at 720 MHz reduces LO output from +8 dBm to +5 dBm, well within the recommended mixer LO range.
+Figure 19 is a photo of the first prototype.
+Assembly is not difficult, and it worked with no problems.
+There is adequate LO power for the mixer, and drive for the LO multiplier is not critical - a reduction of 6 dB in drive reduces LO output by only 1 dB.
 Transmit power output is about 15 dBm, adequate for a simple rover rig, or more than enough to drive another transverter for a much higher microwave band.

-Figure 20 Transverter board for 1296 MHz
+Figure 19 Transverter board for 1296 MHz

 I chose another cheap mixer from Minicircuits, but not the same one used for 2304 and 3456 - models that cover all three bands are more expensive.
 Although the package looks the same, it uses a different pinout.
-Figure 21 shows the mixer and 1296 MHz printed hairpin filter.
+Figure 20 shows the mixer and 1296 MHz printed hairpin filter.

-Figure 21 Mixer and 1296 MHz Hairpin Filter
+Figure 20 Mixer and 1296 MHz Hairpin Filter